petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/general-purpose/includes/b-family-workloads.md

 ms.date: 04/19/2024
 ms.author: mattmcinnes
 ms.custom: include file
+# Customer intent: "As a cloud architect, I want to evaluate the capabilities of B-family VMs, so that I can determine their suitability for workloads with variable CPU performance needs."
 ---
 **Usage Flexibility:** B-family VMs are best suited for workloads that do not require constant full CPU performance.